DefrostedTuna/frampt/readme.md

 ## Overview

 Frampt is a simple, lightweight SSH client designed to provide an elegant, yet easy to use API for common tasks via an SSH connection.
 The premise is simple; it allows a user to connect to a remote server and run commands.
 That's pretty much it.
 No fancy bells and whistles.
-Originally an idea to help with managing remote servers autonomously, it made sense to create and share a package so that others may benefit from it's uses.
+Originally an idea to help with managing remote servers autonomously, it made sense to create and share a package so that others may benefit from its uses.

 ## Requirements